 Inclusion and Diversity Career Resources

-Mizzou Career Tools: There are more than 100 resources on our Career Tools site that support the career development of diverse student groups, including: student veterans, students with disabilities, students of color, LGBTQ students and international students.
+Mizzou Career Tools: There are more than 100 resources on our Career Tools site that support the career development of diverse student groups, including: student veterans, students with disabilities, students of color, LGBTQ students, women and international students.

 NACE Career Readiness Competencies: The National Association of College and Employers (NACE), comprised of employers and career services professionals, developed a definition of career readiness and identified core competencies all new college graduates should possess.
 One of the eight competencies is Global/Intercultural Fluency which states that individuals “value, respect, and learn from diverse cultures, races, ages, genders, sexual orientations, and religions.”

 NACE Employer Diversity & Inclusion Resources: The National Association of College and Employers (NACE) has numerous resources, assessments, benchmarks and sample materials aimed at recruiters to them address diversity and inclusion in talent acquisition and employee relations.

 NCDA Diversity Statement: The National Career Development Association (NCDA), which guides best practices among career services professionals, adopted a statement to affirm its positon promoting social justice and honoring diversity through an intersectional perspective.